slaclab/pydm-tutorial/docs/source/action/designer_expert.rst

   Save this file as ``expert_motor.ui``.

   .. warning::
-     For this tutorial it is important to use this file name as it will be referenced at the other sections.
+     For this tutorial it is important to use this file name, as it will be referenced at the other sections.
 If you change it please remember to also change at the next steps when referenced.